withmono/connect-react-native/README.md

 ### Re-authorizing an Account with Mono
 #### Fetching Account ID for previously linked account

-You can fetch the Account ID of a linked account from the [Mono dashboard](https://app.mono.co/customers).
+You can fetch the Account ID of a linked account from the [Mono dashboard](https://app.mono.co/customers) or [API](https://docs.mono.co/docs/customers).

 Alternatively, make an API call to the [Exchange Token Endpoint](https://api.withmono.com/v2/accounts/auth) with the code from a successful linking and your mono application secret key.
 If successful, this will return an Account ID.